 Elmira Prison (New York)

 Elmira Prison, also known as "Hellmira," opened in July of 1864.
-It quickly became infamous for its staggering death rate, unfathomable living conditions, and for its sadistic commandant, Col. William Hoffman.
+It quickly became infamous for its staggering death rate and unfathoomable living conditions due to the Commissary General of Prisoners, Col. William Hoffman.

 Col. Hoffman forced Confederate prisoners to sleep outside in the open while furnishing them with little to no shelter.
 Prisoners relied upon their own ingenuity for constructing drafty and largely inadequate shelters consisting of sticks, blankets, and logs.
 As a result, the Rebels spent their winters shivering in biting cold and their summers in sweltering, pathogen-laden heat.